geo200cn/geo200cn.github.io/hw_guidelines.md

 ### **Text**
 \

 In addition to R code, assignments will ask you to write text to explain results.
+There will also be non-R related questions that we will ask you to answer in the R Markdown.
 Going back to our example question from above

 ````
 Question 1

 1+1

-1. What does the above code do?
+1. What is the result of the above operation?
 ````
 \